lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

    ... -- None defined in this document --
 }
 ~~~
+{: #set-fixme title="Figure Name FixMe2"}

-This is a mapping and ASN.1 Types for Evidence Statements to the OIDs
+The expression illustrated in {{set-fixme}} maps ASN.1 Types for Evidence Statements to the OIDs
 that identify them.
 These mappings are are used to construct
 or parse EvidenceStatements.
-These would typically be Evidence Statement
+Evidence Statement formats are typically
-formats defined in other IETF standards, defined by other standards bodies,
+defined in other IETF standards, other standards bodies,
-or vendor proprietary formats along with the OIDs that identify them.
+or vendor proprietary formats along with corresponding OIDs that identify them.

-This list is left empty in this document.
-However, implementers should
+This list is left undfined in this document.
+However, implementers can
 populate it with the formats that they wish to support.

 ~~~